samagalhaes/personal/content/home/publications.md

 active = true
 date = 2016-04-20

-title = "Recent Publications"
+title = "Trabalhos FEUP"
-subtitle = ""
+subtitle = "Trabalhos realizados ao longo do curso"

 # Order that this section will appear in.
 weight = 20